PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

                   },
                   "start_time": {
                       "type": "string",
-                      "description": "The time when the snippet begins in HH:MM:SS format."
+                      "description": "The timestamp when the snippet begins, in HH:MM:SS format, relative to the start of the audio clip."
                   },
                   "end_time": {
                       "type": "string",
-                      "description": "The time when the snippet ends in HH:MM:SS format."
+                      "description": "The timestamp when the snippet ends, in HH:MM:SS format, relative to the start of the audio clip."
                   },
                   "brief_description": {
                       "type": "string",